thesaigoneer/cosmix-saigon/README.md

 The Universal Blue project (https://universal-blue.org/) provides a number of excellent images to start off with.
 They include codecs, printing support, homebrew for all your cli wishes, distrobox etc. out of the box.

 I always use the latest branch, so updates will arrive automagically.
 Htop and vim are already included in this base image.
 For all cli tooling I now refer to Homebrew, for which the prequisites are added to the image by me.
+I did add zsh and fish, to facilitate easy switching to your personal shell.

 Secondly, I have removed the Cosmic store, editor and media player.
 They (or better alternatives) can be installed as flatpak's, i.e. Zed and Cosmic tweaks.

--        Added for Homebrew:
-         procps-ng curl file git
+-        Added for Homebrew:                      Added: procps-ng curl file git                  zsh, zsh-completions
-         group development-tools
+         group development-tools                  fish

          Removed:
          firefox